ekoontz/menard/README.md

 user=> (in-ns 'babylon.english)
 #namespace[babylon.english]
 babylon.english=> (demo)
-babylon.english=> (demo)
 Generation:
 ===

 = transitive sentences =

-it sees itself
+Antonio sees Antonio
+I see myself
-lives see areas
+women see questions
+Antonio sees Antonio
-systems see schools
+works see Antonia
+Antonia sees herself
-it sees itself
+she sees herself
+groups see ways
+places see her
 Antonia sees Antonia
-he sees himself
-it sees itself
-students see mothers
-cats see me
-it sees itself

 = reflexive sentences =

+women see themselves
+Antonia sees Antonia
+Antonio sees himself
+Antonio sees Antonio
 it sees itself
-cats see themselves
 I see myself
-Antonio sees Antonio
 Antonia sees herself
-she sees itself
+he sees himself
-she sees itself
+Antonia sees Antonia
-weeks see themselves
 Antonio sees himself
-Antonio sees Antonio

 = 'long' sentences =

-the small worlds see the tall facts a small part sees the small problem the tall programs see a small puppy the small areas see the tall states the tall questions see the small eyes the tall puppies see the small money the tall schools see the tall points the tall families see the small dogs the tall people see a tall puppy the small governments see the small lots
+the small moneys see the tall words the tall weeks see the tall facts the tall word sees a tall question a tall man sees the small businesses a tall name sees the small governments the small week sees the tall work the tall puppies see the tall jobs the tall governments see a small money the small cases see the small works the small rooms see the tall book

 Parsing:
 ===

-[s  .months *see]
-[s  .facts *see]
-[s  .families *see]
-[np  .the *problems]
+[np  .the *groups]
-[np  .the *families]
+[np  .the *stories]
-[np  .the *day]
+[np  .a *thing]
+[s  .days *sleep]
-[s  .states *sleep]
+[s  .books *sleep]
-[np  .the *room]
-[s  .businesses *see], [s  .businesses *see]
+[s  .studies *see]
+[np  .the *life]
+[np  .a *mother]
-[s  .questions *sleep]
+[s  .cats *sleep]
+[s  .problems *see]
 10
 babylon.english=>
 ```